Introduction to the Painted Lady Butterfly, Vanessa cardui

 In the British Isles annual numbers vary wildly dependent on favourable weather and the success of breeding populations abroad.

-Periodic years of huge influxes occur as seen in 2009 when many millions arrived.
+Periodic years of huge influxes occur as seen in 2009 and 2019 when many millions arrived.

 The butterflies are found in a wide variety of open countryside and are frequently seen in urban gardens nectaring on flowers such as buddleia.